lkiesow/weblog.lkiesow.de/20210102-opencast-9-rpm-upgrade.md

 Next, remove the old Opencast repository.
 Use `dnf` if you already use the repository packages.
-If you previously configured the repository manually, remove the repository files instead.
+If you previously configured the repository manually, just remove the repository files:

 ```sh
 % dnf remove opencast-repository-8